Okpainmo/fast-django-backend-template/README.md

 11. Ride/speed on, and enjoy building...

-## Building Your Project With Docker.
+## Building The Template With Docker.

 The template comes with a pre-configured `Dockerfile`, and a `.dockerignore`.
 With these, building the template into a Docker image becomes as easy as running the command below.